Eastern Carolina Fish Stew

 1 Tbs kosher salt, plus more to taste

 1 tsp red pepper flakes

 Good crusty bread for sopping

-- Brown bacon in the bottom of an 8- to 10-quart Dutch oven or cast-iron pot.
+- Brown bacon in the bottom of an 8- to a 10-quart Dutch oven or cast-iron pot.
 Once it’s crisp, remove it and reserve.